-During the course of negotiations, issues were raised by UUP that were of such significant
+During the course of negotiations, issues were raised by UUP that were of such significant concern that review at the Executive level is required.

 No later than six months after a fully executed agreement, the Director of the Governor's Office of Employee Relations and the President of United University Professions shall meet to establish procedures for review.